alessandragni/TimeDepFrail/README.md

 # Time-Dependent Shared Frailty Cox Models-R
-This Github repository is associated to my work thesis, developed in the statistical context of "survival analysis" and based on the paper "Centre-Effect on Survival After Bone Marrow Transplantation: Application of Time-Dependent Frailty Models", written by C.M.
+This Github repository is based on the paper "Centre-Effect on Survival After Bone Marrow Transplantation: Application of Time-Dependent Frailty Models", written by C.M.
 Wintrebert, H. Putter, A.H.
 Zwinderman and J.C. van Houwelingen.

 Briefly, this paper describes three different "Time-Dependent Shared Frailty Cox Models", that are elaborated and complex Cox regression models, at which a time-dependent random term (called frailty) is added for studying the temporal behaviour of a portion of data heterogeneity that cannot be solely explained by the regression coefficients.
 More details are provided in my thesis.